jonhehir/private-spectral-clustering/README.md

 ## Overview

 This code accompanies a paper by a similar (but longer) title.
 The main file of interest is `spectral.py`, which includes functions to apply the edge-flip privacy mechanism to a network, apply spectral clustering to a network, and measure the accuracy of the clustering results given ground-truth labels.
-The `run_*.py` files are somewhat ugly and repetitive batch files for running large numbers of simulations.
+The `run_*.py` files are batch files for running the simulations used in the paper.

+## Dependencies

+Python 3, SciPy, scikit-learn

 ## Privacy Warning